ncatlab/nlab-content/pages/9/0/6/0/10609/content.md

 In the 19th century, after [[noneuclidean geometries]] were found (Lobachevski, Bolya, Gauss), mathematicians reexamined the [[foundations]] of [[geometry]].
 Some schools concentrated on the [[axiom|axiomatic]] construction of geometry,  independent from the tools which were offered by the [[models]] with concrete [[coordinate]] [[algebra of functions|algebras]].
 Synthetic geometry in this sense referred to doing geometry without recourse to [[algebras of functions]] and analytic computations.
 This was especially successful in [[projective geometry]], see _[[synthetic projective geometry]]_.

 The main part of synthetic geometry is the study of incidence structures in geometry, sometimes also called [[incidence geometry]].
+A modern point of view on incidence geometry is through the theory of [[buildings]].

 ## Comparison to synthetic differential geometry
  {#ComparisonToSDG}